Guides

 • Web Browsers (Frontend) WebSockets are most commonly used in web applications, where the frontend (e.g., a JavaScript app in a browser) establishes a WebSocket connection to interact with the server in real-time.

-• Mobile Apps Native mobile applications (iOS/Android) also use WebSocket libraries to establish real-time communication with servers.
+• Mobile Apps Native mobile applications (iOS/Android) also use WebSocket libraries to establish real-time server communication.

 • Backend Frameworks WebSockets are integrated within server-side frameworks (e.g., Node.js, Django, Spring, ASP.NET) to facilitate real-time communication with clients.
 This includes frameworks like PubNub, Spring WebSocket, or SignalR.